 HI Canada is a membership-based organization, and as such we require hostels to honour our membership policies, by selling memberships, and offering a discounted member rate on the hostel overnight rates (a minimum $4 difference).

 6. Proper insurance coverage

 This includes honouring all aspects including the trademark agreement.

-HI Canada is an association consisting of four regional partners.
-Depending on geographical location, each hostel would belong to one of these four regions.
+HI Canada is an association consisting of three regional partners.
+Depending on geographical location, each hostel would belong to one of these three regions.

 For those interested in joining our association, the process is as follows: